 Medicare Pharmaceutical and Technology Ombudsman

 The Ombudsman does not duplicate or replace existing processes such as grievance procedures, appeals, judicial hearings, or other formal avenues stakeholders may access.
-However, the Ombudsman may look into how procedures were followed in these processes, and bring to the attention of policy makers any feedback regarding what works well and opportunities for improvement.
+However, the Ombudsman may look into how procedures were followed in these processes, and provide any feedback to others in CMS regarding what works well and opportunities for improvement.
 This Ombudsman cannot advocate for new coverage, coding or payment within the Medicare Program, but can facilitate information exchange.

 James Bailey, Medicare Pharmaceutical and Technology Ombudsman